 SEC Rule 13h-1 Large Trader Reporting requires a person/entity that meets the definition of a Large Trader to: (1) Identify itself to the SEC via filing a form 13H (2) Obtain a Large Trader ID ("LTID") from the SEC, and (3) Provide their LTID to all executing and clearing registered broker-dealers through which they transact in NMS securities and identify each account to which it applies.
-A Large Trader is defined as a person/entity whose trades in NMS equity securities and/or Listed Options for their own account or any account which they exercise discretion over that equals or exceeds either 2 million shares or \$20 million during any calendar day, or 20 million shares or \$200 million during any calendar month.
-All LTIDs can be submitted to: AmericasAccountOnboardingServices@jefferies.com.
+A Large Trader is defined as a person/entity whose trades in NMS equity securities and/or Listed Options for their own account or any account which they exercise discretion over that equals or exceeds either 2 million shares or \$20 million during any calendar day, or 20 million shares or \$200 million during Services@jefferies.com.